Aluminum Scrap & Recycling

 The market outlook for the aluminum scrap metal market is positive, as more companies move toward manufacturing with aluminum.
 The tech, construction and consumer goods markets consistently find new applications for aluminum.

 Demand is increasing and there is a large stockpile of scrap and secondary aluminum wasted each year.
-In 2015, estimates by the EPA place the quantity of aluminum consigned to landfills at over 2.4 million tons — almost 2% of all annual landfill volume.
+Estimates by the EPA place the quantity of aluminum consigned to landfills at over 2.4 million tons — almost 2% of all annual landfill volume.

 Environmental Impact of Recycling Aluminum

 Recycling aluminum saves money and energy compared to producing aluminum from raw materials.
 Beyond the savings in production costs, recycling is much more energy-efficient than mining operations.
 As more companies and consumers focus on increasing sustainability, recycled aluminum will emerge even further as the leading metal for manufacturing.
 Below are some of the environmental benefits recycled aluminum offers:

 Recycling aluminum saves 90% of the energy required to mine and process primary aluminum.
 This number is so large partly because extracting bauxite and using it to produce new aluminum is incredibly energy intensive, using approximately twice the amount of energy required to create new plastic.
 Using recycled aluminum reduces energy consumption and all the environmental harms that go along with it.

 Reduced Fossil Fuel Consumption

 Reducing energy consumption also means decreasing fossil fuel use.
 Recycling aluminum instead of creating more primary aluminum reduces the harms associated with fossil fuel burning and leaves more of this finite resource available for future use.